 Third, atomic swaps are much cheaper than trading on centralized exchanges.
 Most centralized exchanges charge relatively high fees, normally 0.2% of every transaction for each party in a trade.
 Most centralized exchanges also charge a fee to withdraw funds.
 Imagine that— paying a fee to a centralized exchange just for them to give you back control of your own funds!

 Last, but not least, atomic swaps allow you to trade between a wider variety of coins and tokens.
 AtomicDEX, Komodo’s decentralized exchange, for example, bridged the gap between Bitcoin-protocol-based coins and Ethereum-based ERC-20 tokens.
-As such, AtomicDEX supports direct trading pairs between 95% of all the coins and tokens in existence.

 For instance, a user can trade directly from a BTC-based altcoin to an ERC-20 token (or vice versa).
 Before Komodo Platform made this possible, a trader would have had to make multiple exchanges to get the same result.
 The trading process would have been BTC-based altcoin—>Bitcoin—>Ether—>ERC-20 token, with a fee for each of the three transactions.